walterfreeman/phy211/syllabus.md

 #### 0. Physics is simple!

-**This is the simplest class you will take in your university career.** It is accurate to say that the content of this class consists of Newton's law of motion $\vec F=m\vec a$, along with a little math (algebra, simple trigonometry, extremely simple calculus).
+**This is the simplest class you will take in your university career.** It is accurate to say that the content of this class consists of Newton's law of motion $\vec F=m\vec a$, along with a little math (algebra, trigonometry, simple calculus).
 That's it.

 This doesn't mean this class will be easy, of course; the difficult aspect of this course will be learning to use these simple tools -- the elementary principles governing forces and motion -- to understand situations that vary from how to drive safely on ice, how to measure the speed of a bullet, how to throw a basketball so that it goes into the hoop, how a bicycle works, and so on.